jyang32/LLM_Workshop/README.md

 ## Contents

 - `LLM_Tutorial.ipynb`: Main Jupyter notebook containing the tutorial
+- `LLM_Tutorial.html`: An html file rendered from the Jupyter notebook.
-- `data/`: Data for this tutorial is downloaded from the [Global Populism Dataset](https://populism.byu.edu/data/2019%20-%20global%20populism%20database%20(guardian%20version)).
+- `data/` (gitignored but is required to run the file locally): Data for this tutorial is downloaded from the [Global Populism Dataset](https://populism.byu.edu/data/2019%20-%20global%20populism%20database%20(guardian%20version)).

 ## Key Topics